-The Group's other commitments mainly comprise transponder service agreements for the purchase of satellite capacity from third parties under contracts with a maximum life of eight years, as well as \in 70 million capital contribution into a Luxembourg space sector fund in connection with the renewal of the agreement with Luxembourg government in respect of SES's concession to operate satellites under Luxembourg's jurisdiction.
+The Group's other commitments mainly comprise transponder service agreements for the purchase of satellite capacity from third parties under contracts with a maximum life of eight years, as well as EUR 70 million capital contribution into a Luxembourg space sector fund in connection with the renewal of the agreement with Luxembourg government in respect of SES's concession to operate satellites under Luxembourg's jurisdiction.

-Other Commitments Т96

-EUR MILLION 2020 2019
+In millions of euros 2020 2019

 Within one year 150 83

 After one year but not more than five years 160 50

 After more than five years 60 65

 Total 370 198

-The total expense recognised for transponder service agreements in 2020 was \in 82 million (2019: \in 77 million).
+The total expense recognised for transponder service agreements in 2020 was EUR 82 million (2019: EUR 77 million).